A Minimalist's Top Seven Strategies for Avoiding Consumerism

 We also use our public library often for DVDs of documentaries and movies.
 We each have a library account, so I can use one to stack up popular movies that may take a few months to rotate through the holds.
 The other is used for items that are readily available.

 Up until a few months ago, we did not subscribe to cable.
-However, with the constant flux in Presidential politics this election year, we decided to get a basic package so we could easily watch the debates, analysis, and coverage from multiple perspectives.
+However, with the constant flux in Presidential politics, we decided to get a basic package so we could easily watch the debates, analysis, and coverage from multiple perspectives.

 We use the mute button a lot.